 Can I use frozen shrimp?

-Yes!
-Thaw completely and pat dry before coating to ensure crisp texture.
+Yes.
+Thaw them completely and pat dry before breading.

 Crispy Lemon Panko Fried Shrimp